VeryGoodOpenSource/dart_frog/packages/dart_frog_auth/README.md

 ## How to use

-Both authentication methods described above can be applied to a dart frog server by adding their respectives middlewares to the routes that needs to be secured.
+Both authentication methods described above can be applied to a dart frog server by adding their respectives middleware to the routes that needs to be secured.

 Consider the following application:
 ```